OhadRevah/openshift-python-wrapper/containers/fedora/README.md

     stress-ng
     iotop

-enable qemu-guest-agent and sshd services in the VM.
+and enable qemu-guest-agent and sshd services in the VM.
 If extra packages needed add them in user-data file.

 Once executed you should have a login prompt to the VM.